dwrlewis/Irregular-Dataset-Join-Concept/README.md

     generated fields

--   Colour scaling for primary, secondary, and tertiary data values relative to expected amounts
+-   Colour scaling for primary, secondary, and tertiary data values relative to expected amounts.
+Non-numeric values are left wihout highlights

 This enables for easier isolation of anomalies in the data recording methodology across test areas and how to account for this.

 ![alt text](https://github.com/dwrlewis/Site-Converter/blob/0ca3230f265415ba9d96eae3b9129f7832062c87/README%20Images/image10.png)